 Costs

 Powdered milk machines keep budgets under control.
-Lower machine cost, lower servicing requirements, and longer shelf life on consumables make them attractive for offices looking for reliability without breaking the bank.
+Lower machine cost, lower servicing requirements, and longer shelf life on consumables make them attractive for offices looking for reliability without stretching the budget.

-- Culture: If your staff are used to café coffees, a fresh milk option keeps them happy onsite.
+- Team preferences: If your staff are used to cafe flat whites, a fresh milk machine keeps them happy onsite.
 If coffee is more of a quick pick-me-up, powdered milk might be enough.

 Why Work With an Office Coffee Supplier?

 No one wants to spend hours comparing machine specs or worrying about cleaning schedules.
-A reliable office coffee supplier (that’s us) will help match you with the right workplace coffee solution, provide installation and servicing, and make sure consumables turn up before you run out.
+A reliable supplier will help match you with the right machine, provide installation and servicing, and make sure consumables turn up before you run out.
+Both fresh and powdered milk machines are available on rental or free on loan arrangements.

 Bottom Line